League of Legends esports (LoL esports) has evolved over the years, and as the game changes, so does its jargon.

 A military term that was ported over to League of Legends, it refers to narrow areas in Summoner’s Rift.
 Between the three open lanes at top, mid, and bot, lies the jungle.
 Within the jungle, there are winding walls and bushes that form terrain that in turn influences strategy.

-In the recent tiebreaker game between Suning and G2 Esports in Group A, even though G2 Esports managed to secure the Infernal Soul, Suning’s positioning on the map forced them to retreat into a choke.
+In the best-of-one Worlds 2022 match between Suning and G2 Esports in Group A, even though G2 Esports managed to secure the Infernal Soul, Suning’s positioning on the map forced them to retreat into a choke.

 G2 Rasmus “Caps” Borregaard Winther and Luka “Perkz” Perković split from their team, and found themselves in a very tight area of the jungle.
 In that moment, Suning’s top laner Chen “Bin” Ze-Bin laid down Gangplank’s Powder Kegs, which the G2 duo could not avoid as their movement was restricted by the terrain.